Updated February 13th, 2019 – In recent years, nut milk such as almond, coconut, and cashew have become undeniably more popular among consumers.

 While nut milks have always been a good alternative for vegans and people with lactose intolerance, they also offer many additional health benefits.

 As well as being low in carbohydrates, almond milk is low in sodium and high in healthy fats, which helps to prevent heart disease.
-Cashew milk also offers similar statistics: less calories, less sugar, and high calcium.
+Cashew milk also offers similar statistics: fewer calories, less sugar, and high calcium.

 Like almond milk, it is high in essential vitamins like vitamin E. Similarly, coconut milk can help improve blood pressure, prevent heart attacks, and lower cholesterol.